Getting Started with Zero Trust Access Management Trust Begins with Secure Identity

 Over the past two decades the industry, analysts and practitioners, have collectively evolved the understanding of a zero trust security strategic approach to match advances in technology and the way we work.
 In all cases, the approach has become increasingly more risk-based and identity-centric—this is where Okta can support organisations.
 Okta is able to help address the business challenges being faced and accelerate adoption of a zero trust security approach by providing the foundation for secure identity and context-aware access protecting the modern perimeter.

 The Identity Defined Security Alliance (IDSA) states in their whitepaper that ‘Zero Trust’ begins with “identity” whose objective is to get access to “data”.
 Identity is the “actor” in most transactions.
 Access to data includes retrieval, deletion and modification of data.
 An identity is not restricted only to human users, as processes often act on their own to access valuable data and must be considered as a valid “actor”.’

-Every organization will find themselves at various levels of adoption and maturity with many factors at play that need to be considered, zero trust doesn’t happen overnight but it doesn’t have to be complicated.
-As Okta has helped support many organizations to secure their identities and transform their business, there is a generalized maturity model that has been developed to provide guidance on areas of priority to ensure success.
+Every organisation will find themselves at various levels of adoption and maturity with many factors at play that need to be considered, zero trust doesn’t happen overnight but it doesn’t have to be complicated.
+As Okta has helped support many organisations to secure their identities and transform their business, there is a generalised maturity model that has been developed to provide guidance on areas of priority to ensure success.

 Stage 0: Fragmented identity